Energy-Track-and-Trace/trusted-networks/README.md

 # trusted-networks
-Business alignment parameters that ensures alignment between registries to ensure that the granular certificates are interchangable.
+Business parameters that ensures alignment between registries to ensure that the granular certificates are interchangable.

 This set can be expanded according to use and decision by the Energy Track & Trace working group.